avantrec/soco-cli/README.md

 - **Update** an alias by creating a new action sequence with the same alias name (the previous alias is overwritten).

 Aliases are **saved** between sessions, using a file in the `~/.soco-cli` directory.

+The **`push`** and **`pop`** commands are useful in alias actions when one wants to target actions at other speakers, but keep the current active speaker when the action sequence ends, e.g.:

+`> alias fv push : set "Front Reception" : volume 50 : pfrs "Jazz 24" : pop`

+This command sequence targets the 'Front Reception' speaker, but first saves the current active speaker, restoring it at the end.
+(This will, of course, still work if the current active speaker is 'Front Reception'.)

 ## Cached Discovery